max8539/mini-apis/README.md

 API server for my small web-dev projects!

 This API server serves API routes for the following projects:
 - Quotemaster - A simple API for people to share interesting quotes!
-Used primarily as a tool for learning frontend JavaScript frameworks - see [quotemaster-vue](https://github.com/max8539/quotemaster-vue) and quotemaster-react (coming soon).
+Used primarily as a tool for learning frontend JavaScript frameworks - see [quotemaster](https://github.com/max8539/quotemaster).

 ---